 Next day: Step-2

-- Drain cashews thoroughly and add to Cuisinart food processor.
+- Drain cashews thoroughly and add to the Cuisinart food processor.

 - Add minced garlic, garlic powder, onion powder, lemon zest, lemon juice, almond milk, nutritional yeast, salt, and olive oil.